Sukankrishnan/21Days21Tips/#day12(LearnAboutDevTools).md

 2) Reload the page to capture all network requests, including API calls.

-3) Filter by XHR or Fetch to view just the API requests.
+3) Filter by Fetch/XHR to view just the API requests.

 4) Click on a request to inspect Request Headers, Payload, and Query Params.